 - If you don’t have an emergency fund, start one now.
 The immediate goal is to build up at least three months of living expenses to account for an unexpected job loss or health issue.

 - Take advantage of company-sponsored 401ks.
 Many companies match contributions made by their employees.
 This is free money.
 And, 401ks reduce your taxable income.
 Talk to your company about investment opportunities.
-They might even provide free financial
+They might even provide free financial advisor services.

 - Streamline your expenses.
 Spend a weekend diving through your expenses.
 Take a look at your bank and credit card statements and make judgment calls about each and every expense.
 With every dollar that you’re spending, is it actively contributing to your happiness?
 Be honest.
 And, be brutal.